Rankings by Cost, Opportunity, Resources and Risk

 Alaska: 10.33

-These state-level cost differences compound with small business insurance costs that vary by location and industry.
-The business environment score captures formation rates, job creation and infrastructure, with metrics showing wide per capita variation.
-Understanding these growth rate differences helps entrepreneurs choose locations strategically.
+State-level cost differences compound with small business insurance costs that vary by location and industry.
+For a detailed breakdown of small business taxes by state, see our comprehensive tax analysis.
+The business environment score captures formation rates, job creation and infrastructure.
+Growth rate differences help entrepreneurs choose locations strategically.

 Top 10 Best States to Start a Business

-Four of the top seven are Great Plains states (WY, SD, ND, IA).
-These most business-friendly states excel in costs and stability.
-The top 10 average 73.47 on the Costs & Taxes pillar compared to a national average of 54.0.
-Wyoming is arguably the easiest state to start a business from a regulatory and tax perspective.
+Great Plains states claim four of the top seven spots (Wyoming, South Dakota, North Dakota and Iowa).
+These states excel in costs and stability.
+The top 10 average 72.48 on the Costs and Taxes pillar compared to a national average of 54.
+Wyoming offers the easiest path to business formation from regulatory and tax perspectives.

-Delaware (#5, 49.53) uses business-friendly incorporation laws and strong infrastructure.
-Delaware offers streamlined incorporation processes and favorable business law.
+Delaware (#5, 49.53) benefits from business-friendly incorporation laws and strong infrastructure.
+The state offers streamlined incorporation processes and favorable business law.
 Mississippi (#6, 46.63) defies stereotypes with strong survival rates (68.58 risk pillar).
 Low costs and stability compensate for limited resources.
-Iowa (#7, 45.32) excels in business survival with a risk pillar score of 79.99, ranking fourth nationally for long-term business stability.
+Iowa (#7, 45.32) excels in business survival with a risk pillar score of 79.99, ranking fourth nationally for long-term stability.

-A business needs 30% to 40% higher revenue in California just to match Wyoming profitability, where no state income tax and low operating costs create ideal conditions.
+Businesses need 30% to 40% higher revenue in California to match Wyoming profitability.
+Wyoming has no state income tax and low operating costs.
 Montana ranks #4 with strong survival rates (68.44) and moderate costs (76.18).

-Despite relatively high cost of living, Florida ranks #9 with balanced performance across all pillars and no state income tax.
-Texas ranks #8 with the highest survival pillar score (74.14) in the top 10.
-Utah rounds out the top 10 at #10 with strong resource access and a growing population.
+Florida ranks #9 with balanced performance across all pillars and no state income tax despite high cost of living.
+Texas ranks #8 with the second-highest survival pillar score among the top 10 (74.14).
+Utah rounds out the top 10 at #10 with low business costs, favorable tax climate, and one of the fastest-growing populations in the nation

 1